altskop/house-cat-bot/README.md

 ## Acknowledgments

-* Thank you Rapptz for the awesome library
+* Thanks to Rapptz for the awesome library
-* Thank you Discord Team for the continuous API support and development
+* Thanks to Discord Team for the continuous API support and development